Hide table of contents

 "principles of specialisation and economies of scale from the for-profit world suggest we might expect growth in outputs to outpace increases in budget size."

 I can't think of many non profit organizations that I'm convinced become more cost effective as they grow, especially when compared with the first 100k-300k they spend.
-It's often very hard in the non profit works to take advantage of efficiencies.
+It's often very hard in the non profit world to take advantage of efficiencies.
 Also there's a problem I think as funding increases orgs kind of find ways to spend it to justify those donations.

 Often bigger scope means more middle management, higher salaries at the top and less efficiency, while also as organisations grow with mission creep and widening of scope can also often introduce interventions which might be less cost-effective than what they did originally.